git for Scientific Software Development

 We want to add a functions to calculate pendulum length from desired period and energy.

-Create a branch locally and add the new length equation to pendulum_equations.py.
+You should then return to main and create another local branch to add the length equation to pendulum_equations.py.
 Make sure you add and commit your changes!

 Once you have done this use